NVIDIA/grcuda/RESULTS.md

 The input graph has **size** vertices, degree 10 and uniform distribution.
 Each execution of this algorithm is composed of 10 iterations.
 Kernel computations are very fast, and the speedup increases for larger input graphs: most likely, this is the effect of having 2 SpMV running concurrently, which makes better use of the available memory bandwidth.
+The number of blocks is kept constant at 32, as higher block count resulted in worse overall performance.

+As the benchmark is composed of 2 independent branches, the **maximum theoretical speedup is 2x**.

 Structure of the computation (read-only parameters that do not influence the DAG are omitted):